 Category Archives: Data & Case Studies

->

-> As a contractor, it’s a good idea to keep an eye on trends in your industry.
-This includes roofing pros.
-While business will remain steady, there are changes in the industry that can impact your work.
+As a roofing contractor, it’s a good idea to keep an eye on trends in your industry.
+While business may remain steady, every year there are new changes in the industry that can impact your work.

->

-> Well, 2011 is behind us.
+Well, 2011 is behind us.
 Smart contractors will look back on 2011 and spot trends in their industry so they can make changes for 2012.
 And we wanted to help by providing some demographic data for all the house painting leads we received in 2011.

 Here is a breakdown (highlights below the chart):